 Close your eyes and picture to yourself: an ancient town, with mountains and lakes, dozing in the sunlight, warm and comfortable, waiting for the spring breezes to blow it awake.

 What we saw was exactly like what Lao She described in the prose.
 Like all first-time visitors to Jinan, we couldn't miss the hot springs.
-With 72 artesian springs scattering across the city, it would be hard to decide which one to see.
+With 72 artesian springs scattered across the city, it would be hard to decide which one to see.
 So we went with the flow and visited two of the most famous springs: Baotu Spring and Black Tiger Spring.
 The former is the most popular one, known as the first spring in China.
 It is located in a lovely park, with beautiful pavilions and gardens.
-The latter is located next to the old city moat, with spring water gushing through caves like the roar of the tiger, thus giving its name "black tiger spring".
-The spring water is drinkable so you'll see local people line up to fill up gallons to drink and cook at home.
+The latter is next to the old city moat, with spring water gushing through caves like the tiger's roar, thus calling it "black tiger spring".
+The spring water is drinkable, so you'll see local people line up to fill up gallons to drink and cook at home.

-Located to the south of the city moat is the beautiful Daming Lake, which is considered as one of the three must-sees of Jinan.
-We took a leisurely stroll around and were impressed by dozens of ancient pavilions, temples, gardens, and bridges.
+Located south of the city moat is the beautiful Daming Lake, considered one of the three must-sees of Jinan.
+We took a stroll around and were impressed by dozens of ancient pavilions, temples, gardens, and bridges.
 "Over the centuries, Daming Lake has inspired many poets, painters, calligraphers, and scholars.
 So it's a lake of great cultural significance."
 Said our guide.

 Tourists hiking to the mountain

 The trip from the foot to the top would take around 5 hours of walking, with 6,666 steps, which seemed too strenuous for us.
 The good news was we could take a bus to the midpoint and then a cable car to the summit.

 Qufu, the hometown of Confucius